TITLE - "Birch Path"

 Hollywood has made a finely entertaining business out of the sanitized, Harry Pottered, Halloweened, science-fictionalized, monster-mashed celebration of darkness in this world.
 So much so, that our children could come away supposing that evil today is tameable, more a concept or misunderstanding than anything else, a bad idea that good triumphs over, as immaterial as a fairy tale.
 Sleep well.

-In a modern era full of selfishness, lies, and cruelty, evil makes its daily appearance under a thousand masks, some quite subtle.
+In our times, steeped in selfishness, lies, and cruelty, evil makes its daily appearance under a thousand masks, some quite subtle.
 The subtle ones always scare the wits out of me.
-I try to capture their fleeting horror in images, like glimpsing Medusa through a mirror.
+I try to capture evil's under-the-skin uncanniness as though it's just off-stage, like glimpsing Medusa through a mirror.
 Because beauty is a balm that aids looking, I use it to repel, appall, and appeal all at once.
 As evil does.
-Such images are a chill breeze from nowhere, reminders that, outside Hollywood, evil is baffling but material, and that beauty, that sometime fellow traveler, should never be mistaken for evil's opposite.
+Such images are a chill breeze from nowhere, reminders that, outside Hollywood, evil is baffling but material, and that beauty, evil's sometime companion, must never be thought redeeming, nor mistaken for an antidote to darkness.